andikatjacobdennis/AdoDotNetCore/ADO.NET_Tutorial.md

             _dbCommandExecutor = dbCommandExecutor;
         }

-        // Check if database exists
-        public bool DatabaseExists(string databaseName)
+        // Check if database exists using a parameterized query public bool DatabaseExists(string databaseName)
         {
             // Build connection string with the same server & credentials but database = master